-The growth of the internet in the past couple of decades is helping NGOs to ensure that ordinary people all over the world can now find out more about what is really happening.
+The growth of the internet in the past couple of decades is helping NGOs to ensure that ordinary people across the world can now find out more about what is really happening.

 11. These NGO’s critiques of the ‘status quo’ at global, national and local levels is now very comprehensive, detailed, and increasingly influential.
 These NGOs cover a very wide spectrum of global concerns, including all those which are highlighted here in our summaries of the big Global Concerns.
 You can see some of the key NGOs in our list of Links here.

 12. As a result of all this work by NGOs, Watchdogs and Whistleblowers, a massive set of uncomfortable truths have been emerging about what politicians, governments and corporations have been doing (contrary to all our interests).
 As a result, each year hundreds of millions more people are awakening to these damaging policies and activities.
 The so-called ‘World Order’, the status quo, is obviously insecure and highly dysfunctional.
 It is in itself a major global concern.
-There has been a growing sense that we have all been misled into not just one big global emergency but several.
+There has been a growing sense that we have all been misled into not just two big global emergencies (Climate

 13. International bodies

 have also not been preventing this when they should have.
 Instead, they are too influenced by bad leaders, governments, and corporations which have been allowing and enabling extensive harm and creating great risks to people and planet.
-For example, they are allowing governments and industries to emit greenhouse gases which are causing global warming
+For example, they are allowing societies and industries to emit greenhouse gases and degrade environments which are causing the Climate

-.
-They are keeping in place policies which enable economies and financial institutions to create vast inequalities and inequities across the world
+Emergencies.
+Bad leaders and bad governments are keeping in place a wide range of policies which enable economies and financial institutions to create inequalities and inequities

-14. What we would like the big International bodies to do (but they show no sign of doing this) is to insist on every State having a good robust constitution including integral high standards of leadership and governance that accords with global best practice in the interests of the vast majority of the world's citizens.
+14. What we would like the big International bodies to do (but they show no sign of doing this) is to create a legally enforceable framework of laws that insist on every State having a good written and properly codified Constitution including integral high standards of democracy, leadership and governance (including excellent Human Rights and the rapid dismissal of bad leaders and governments) to ensure global best practice everywhere in the interests of the vast majority of the world's citizens